wikimedia/mediawiki-extensions-WikibaseManifest/README.md

 **JS**

-You can run the api end to end tests using :
+You can run the api end-to-end tests using:
 ```sh
 npm run api-testing
 ```

-You can run the api end to end test linting with:
+You can run the api end-to-end test linting with:
 ```sh
 npm run api-testing-lint
 ```

-And fix with
+Then fix errors with:
 ```sh
 npm run api-testing-lint -- --fix
 ```